R3V1Z3/evalbook/README.md

 # EvalBook
 All the evil of JavaScript's eval() in a Markdown-powered notebook for GitHub Pages.

 EvalBook is a Markdown notebook that executes JavaScript code blocks.
-Being hosted through GitHub Pages makes it super simple to fork and create a publicly accessible JavaScript notebook with eval super powers.
+Being hosted through GitHub Pages makes it super simple to fork and create a publicly accessible JavaScript notebook with eval powers.

 ## How's it work?
 Dead simple, just fork the repo and edit this Markdown file.
 Any code blocks containing JavaScript will be executed/evaluated.